abcgz133/blogWeb/README.md

 1.Introduction（a blog for Canadian wine users）

-2.UI design

-  2.1 adminstration platform
+2. Testing of the adminstration platform

-  2.2 Operation platform
+3. Testing the operation platform

-3. Initialization and configuration
+4. Initialization and configuration

-  3.1 Initialization
+  4.1 Initialization

-  3.2 Platform Routing
+  4.2 Platform Routing

-  3.3 Configure management
+  4.3 Configure management

-  3.4 Middle ware of interceptor
+  4.4 Middle ware of interceptor

-  3.5 Authentication
+  4.5 Authentication

-  3.6 Error handling
+  4.6 Error handling

-4. Modelling
+4. Scheme of the Data

   4.1 User